-Objective: EuroHPC JU will establish a virtual European HPC Academy that will build and consolidate actions launched 2021 and 2022 for all training and education coordination activities will:
+Objective: EuroHPC JU will establish a virtual European HPC Academy that will build and consolidate actions launched 2021 and 2022 for all training and education coordination activities

 This Academy will develop a future thinking strategy on the different HPC training needs of users of HPC and quantum systems and applications.
 It will coordinate a number of activities in training and skills to increase competences in HPC technology, software and applications.
-EuroHPC JU intends to develop a virtual structure that
+EuroHPC JU intends to develop a virtual structure that will:

-- Coordinate training/education activities of National Competence Centres - Coordinate training / education activities offered by Centres of Excellence - Coordinate with the European HPC MSc programme - Develop a EuroHPC training platform launched in 2022 - Coordinate EuroHPC International Summer School funding (see Work Programme 2022) - Develop EuroHPC traineeships in Hosting Entities, SMEs and Industry - Integrate existing HPC training and HPC traineeships initiatives - Coordinate the development of a EuroHPC training curricula and develop an EU "qualification' in HPC skills - Coordinate new areas of HPC training for AI, machine learning etc... - Promote new courses that will encourage users to develop 'energy-efficient' behaviour when using HPC systems. - Develop quality control criteria on the different courses provided and funded by EuroHPC - Develop in collaboration with other EuroHPC JU initiatives a common modular framework for HPC skills, including quality control and certification, to achieve transferability of acquired qualifications within the European HPC ecosystem and across domains such as

-- professional training and academic education.
-The framework should build on and collaborate with existing initiatives, namely the HPC Certification Forum3. - Coordinate and support all EuroHPC JU initiatives with the implementation of a common framework for standardisation and certification of training activities. - Design and implement world-class, innovative training programmes to foster skills development in challenging areas such as extreme scale, energy-efficient, environmentally sustainable and highly resilient HPC and data technologies,
+- Coordinate training/education activities of National Competence Centres - Coordinate training / education activities offered by Centres of Excellence - Coordinate with the European HPC MSc programme - Develop a EuroHPC training platform launched in 2022 - Coordinate EuroHPC International Summer School funding (see Work Programme 2022) - Develop EuroHPC traineeships in Hosting Entities, SMEs and Industry - Integrate existing HPC training and HPC traineeships initiatives - Coordinate the development of a EuroHPC training curricula and develop an EU "qualification' in HPC skills - Coordinate new areas of HPC training for AI, machine learning etc... - Promote new courses that will encourage users to develop 'energy-efficient' behaviour when using HPC systems. - Develop quality control criteria on the different courses provided and funded by EuroHPC - Develop in collaboration with other EuroHPC JU initiatives a common modular framework for HPC skills, including quality control and certification, to achieve transferability of acquired qualifications within the European HPC ecosystem and across domains such as professional training and academic education.
+The framework should build on and collaborate with existing initiatives, namely the HPC Certification Forum. - Coordinate and support all EuroHPC JU initiatives with the implementation of a common framework for standardisation and certification of training activities. - Design and implement world-class, innovative training programmes to foster skills development in challenging areas such as extreme scale, energy-efficient, environmentally sustainable and highly resilient HPC and data technologies, activities.
+Participants in EuroHPC JU training activities will be able to transfer HPC qualifications across countries and different training programmes.

 Outcome: The outcome of this initiative is to have a well-designed and coordinated set of training activities (including traineeships) that will increase the competence of European HPC users and develop further the ecosystem in R&D and industrial HPC.
-A quality controlled qualification and certification framework will be established and adopted by all EuroHPC JU training and education activities.
-Participants in EuroHPC JU training activities will be able to transfer HPC qualifications across countries and different training programmes.
+A quality controlled qualification and certification framework will be established and adopted by all EuroHPC JU training and education